 Five Mile Lake on the Silver Trail

-There is a good hiking trail around the lake.
+There is a good hiking trail around Five Mile Lake.
 Other campers told us the fishing was not worthwhile.
-Steve grabbed his rod anyway and cast his line from shore.
 We enjoyed some nice Arctic Grayling for supper!
 Not many bugs here, so we had the fire going and enjoyed a pleasant evening outside.

-The evenings are very long this time of year!
-Not getting dark; just a dim dusk.
-Our dog has not been feeling well so we are often strolling with him at 3 a.m. and a flashlight is not necessary!
-Thankfully other campers are sound asleep, otherwise they would wonder about the wild woman in fuzzy slippers and robe stumbling along behind a big red dog ... imploring him to get on with it.
+The evenings are long this time of year so necessary to have good curtains in the RV!
+Our dog was not feeling well so we are often strolling with him at 3 a.m. and it was light outside!
+Thankfully other campers are sound asleep or they might have wondered about the wild woman in fuzzy slippers and bathrobe stumbling along behind a big red dog.